dyammons/canine_osteosarcoma_atlas/analysisCode/README.md

 The alignment code is currently not provided (used a default Cell Ranger workflow), but can be shared if desired.

 ### To complete a reproducible run from Cell Ranger output count matrices:
+Clone this repository (`git clone https://github.com/dyammons/canine_osteosarcoma_atlas.git`) then follow the instructions in [:file\_folder: input](/input/README.md#instructions-to-obtain-count-matrices-from-ncbi-geo) to obtain count matrices from NCBI GEO to get the count matricies into the `input` directory.
+Start with `figure1.R` then move through the scripts in increasing figure number.

 ### To reproduce/explore data using processed data:
+Clone this repository (`git clone https://github.com/dyammons/canine_osteosarcoma_atlas.git`) then follow the instructions in [:file\_folder: input](/input/README.md#instructions-to-obtain-processed-seurat-objects) to obtain processed Seurat objects from Zenodo to get the `.rds` files in the `/output/s3/` directory.
+These objects can be loaded into scripts for figures 2-8.

 ### Environment to reproduce:
 This work was completed on the UC boulder Alpine supercomputer on a Linux operating system.
 All code was run in a conda environment and I am happy to share the .yml file upon request.